 We’re delighted that you are interested in our service.
 Here’s some more detailed information about how we will support you and our contact details.

-Once you let us know that you would like to sign up to our service an advisor will book to visit you in your home and go through the sign-up process with you and complete some paperwork.
+Once you let us know that you would like to sign up to our service an advisor will arrange a convenient time to call you and go through the sign-up process with you and complete some paperwork, or we can schedule in a meeting at our offices in Leominster.
 The paperwork will cover information about you, get your signed permission to act on your behalf with the Local Authority or funding body and some official forms that give us permission to pay your Direct Payment or personal health budget into our client accounts and a contract between us and you.

 We will help you liaise with social workers and financial monitoring officers in the local authority to discuss any concerns or queries.